 - Two written recommendations by persons who can address scholastic performance and suitability for teaching (recommendation forms are available in the Special Education Credential Program Admission Booklet);

 - A written personal narrative to be reviewed and approved by the Special Education Program Director;

 - Verification of a negative tuberculin examination within the last four years;

 - Academic Achievement, verified through official transcripts from ALL institutions of higher education attended.
-Applicants must possess a minimum undergraduate grade point average of at least 2.67 in all baccalaureate and postbaccalaureate course work or at least 2.75 in the last 90 quarter units attempted;
+Applicants must possess a minimum undergraduate grade point average of at least 2.67 in all baccalaureate and postbaccalaureate course work or at least 2.75 in the last 60 semester or 90 quarter units attempted;

 - Documentation of 45 hours of experience in K-12 classrooms;

 - Submission of an application for a certificate of clearance or evidence of a credential or permit authorizing public school teaching in California;